ratschlab/spladder/docs/source/spladder_cohort.rst

 We will use simple ``bash`` commands to emulate the distribution of individual tasks.
 Please note that the code as stated here, would just sequentially compute all single tasks and not generate any parallelization benefit.
-For this to materialize, you would need to submit the individual tasks to a compute cluster or similar.
+For this to happen, you would need to submit the individual tasks to a compute cluster or similar.
 (If you have a machine with many cores available, you could also trivially parallelize by running several tasks in the background simultaneously.)